The evolution of Crush

 Kona Crush; Heart Punch

 World Tag Team Champion; WCW Tag Team Champion

-Many competitors in the history of the squared circle have betrayed their allies, had changes of heart and adopted new aspects to their persona.
+In the history of the squared circle, many competitors have betrayed their allies, had changes of heart and adopted new aspects to their persona.
 But no Superstar underwent as many striking transformations as the dominant force from Hawaii known as Crush.

 Crush returned in 1992 as a long-haired blond with bright neon tights, fitting for the days of Trapper Keepers and slap bracelets.
 Embracing his Polynesian roots, Crush became one of the most popular Superstars in WWE.
 But battling Crush in the ring was no luau.
 Opponents often fell to his devastating “Kona Crush” maneuver.
 At WrestleMania IX, Crush battled the evil clown Doink.
 During the bout, the big Hawaiian was attacked with Doink’s dangerous prosthetic arm and was assaulted by the clown’s clone, who appeared from beneath the ring.
 For many young fans, it was a terrifying ordeal.

 After several Banzai Drops from Yokozuna put Crush out of action, he returned a changed man.
 No longer wearing the colorful neon tights, Crush attacked former friend Randy Savage and accused “Macho Man” of not supporting him through his recuperation.
 Crush began wearing dark colors and painting his face and aligned himself with the very man who was responsible for his injury, Yokozuna.
 At WrestleMania X in Madison Square Garden, Crush faced off with Savage in a brutal Falls Count Anywhere Match.
 It was the beginning of a downward spiral for the big man, whose personal demons eventually landed him in prison.